bitwarden-labs/admin-scripts/docs/refactor-plan.md

 ---

 <a name="phase-1"></a>
-## 📊 Phase 1: Script Overlap Analysis, Deprecation and Merging
+## 📊 Phase 1: Script Overlap Analysis, Deprecation and Merging (UPDATED)

-**Duration:** 1-2 weeks
-**Status:** ⏳ Not Started
+**Duration:** 2-3 weeks (+1 week for repos analysis) **Status:** ⏳ Not Started
-**Dependencies:** Phase 0 complete
+**Dependencies:** Phase 0 complete (including repos analysis)

 ### Objectives

-1. Analyze overlapping functionality across scripts
+1. Analyze overlapping functionality across main scripts AND repos
-2. Create consolidation plan
+2. Create consolidation plan for mono-repo
-3. Identify scripts for deprecation
+3. Identify scripts AND repos for deprecation/archiving
 4. Define unified interfaces for common operations
-5. Establish migration strategy
+5. Establish migration strategy for scripts AND repos
+6. **NEW:** Plan bitwarden-labs repos consolidation strategy
+7. **NEW:** Identify unique capabilities to preserve from repos

 ### Tasks